The Finiteness Threshold Width of Lattice Polytopes: Introduction

 The structure of the paper is as follows.
-The monotonicity properties stated in parts (a) and (b) of Theorem~\ref{thm:summaryofbounds} are almost straightforward, and proved at the beginning of Section~\ref{sec:threshold-lifts}.
-We then prove the upper bound $w^\infty(d) \le w_H(d-1)$ (Corollary~\ref{coro:upperbound}), which in particular implies that the threshold width is finite for all $d$.
-The proof follows immediately from the following statement which combines results of Hensley~\cite{Hensley}, Lagarias--Ziegler~\cite{LagariasZiegler} and Nill--Ziegler~\cite{NillZiegler} (see Lemma \ref{lemma:finite-nonprojecting}): all but finitely many lattice $d$-polytopes of bounded size are hollow and project to hollow $(d-1)$-polytopes.
-This fact implies that to search for an infinite family of $d$-polytopes of bounded size we can focus on lifts (see Definition~\ref{defi:lift}) of hollow polytopes of one dimension less.
-The rest of Section~\ref{sec:threshold-lifts} is devoted to prove several lemmas on the width of polytopes and the width of lifts of a polytope, that we will use later in the paper.
-Most importantly, we prove that it is enough to look at \emph{tight} lifts (see Definition~\ref{defi:tight}), which are inclusion-minimal lifts of a polytope (Corollary~\ref{coro:tight}).
+The monotonicity properties stated in parts (1) and (2) of Theorem~\ref{thm:summaryofbounds} are proved at the beginning of Section~\ref{sec:threshold-lifts}.
+We then prove the upper bound $w^\infty(d) \le w_H(d-1)$ (Lemma~\ref{lemma:finite-nonprojecting}) from the following statement, which combines results of Hensley~\cite{Hensley}, Lagarias--Ziegler~\cite{LagariasZiegler} and Nill--Ziegler~\cite{NillZiegler}: all but finitely many lattice $d$-polytopes of bounded size are hollow and project to hollow $(d-1)$-polytopes.
+This fact implies that in order to find an infinite family of lattice $d$-polytopes of bounded size we can focus on lifts (see Definition~\ref{defi:lift}) of hollow polytopes of one dimension less.
+The fact that all but finitely many lifts of a lattice $(d-1)$-polytope are $d$-dimensional and have the same width (Theorem~\ref{theorem:same_width}) then implies that in order to decided whether a lattice polytope has infinitely many lifts of bounded size it is enough to look at \emph{tight} lifts, which are inclusion-minimal lifts of a polytope (see Definition~\ref{defi:tight} and Corollary~\ref{coro:equiv_statements}).

-In Section~\ref{sec:infinitely-hollow-lifts} we prove that hollow polytopes with some specific properties have infinitely many lifts of bounded size.
-In particular, we prove the existence of certain such hollow $(d-1)$-polytopes of widths $w_E(d-1)$ and $w_H(d-2)$, which provides the lower bounds $w_E(d-1) \le w^\infty(d)$ (Corollary~\ref{coro:infinite_nonsimplex}) and $w_H(d-2) \le w^\infty(d)$ (Corollary~\ref{coro:infinite_bipyramid}).
-Moreover, these constructions allow us to prove the following characterization of the threshold width, in terms of the natural equivalence relation on lifts (see Definition~\ref{defi:lift}):
+In Section~\ref{sec:infinitely-hollow-lifts} we prove sufficient properties for hollow $(d-1)$-polytopes to have infinitely many lifts of bounded size.
+In particular, we prove the existence of such hollow $(d-1)$-polytopes of widths $w_E(d-1)$ and $w_H(d-2)$, which provides the lower bounds $w_E(d-1) \le w^\infty(d)$ (Corollary~\ref{coro:infinite_nonsimplex}) and $w_H(d-2) \le w^\infty(d)$ (Corollary~\ref{coro:infinite_bipyramid}).
+Moreover, we get the following characterization of the finiteness threshold width:

-\begin{theorem}[Theorem~\ref{thm:one_hollow_Q}] For all $d\ge 3$, $w^\infty(d)$ equals the maximum width of a lattice $(d-1)$-polytope $Q$ for which there are infinitely many (equivalence classes of) lifts of $Q$ of some fixed size $n\in \N$.
-Moreover, every such $Q$ is hollow. \end{theorem}
+\begin{theorem}[Theorem~\ref{thm:one_hollow_Q} and Corollary~\ref{coro:equiv_statements}] For all $d\ge 3$, $w^\infty(d)$ equals the maximum width of a hollow lattice $(d-1)$-polytope $Q$ for which there are infinitely many (equivalence classes of) lattice $d$-polytopes $P$ of bounded size projecting to $Q$. \end{theorem}